SEO Content Strategy: Beyond Keywords

 Why Keyword-Heavy Strategies No Longer Work

-Search algorithms have moved on from counting keyword density.
-They’re looking for content that solves real problems, answers actual questions and provides genuine value to the people reading it.
+Search algorithms have moved well beyond counting keyword density.
+They assess whether content solves a real problem, answers the question behind a search and offers genuine value to the reader.

-Content written mainly for search engines gets hammered by Google’s helpful content updates.
-And there’s good reason for that shift.
-Modern search understands context, evaluates user experience and rewards sites that put people first, not rankings.
+Content written primarily for search engines now works against you.
+Google has folded its helpful content signals into its core ranking systems, so quality and usefulness are assessed continuously rather than in periodic updates.
+Modern search evaluates context and user experience, and rewards sites that prioritise people over rankings.
 Content marketing done properly puts the audience at the centre of every decision.

 The Problem with Keyword-First Planning

-Why someone searches matters more than what they type.
-When you understand the real intent behind those queries, you can create content that properly helps people whilst generating the kind of engagement that tells search engines your stuff is worth ranking.
+Why someone searches matters more than the exact words they type.
+Understanding the intent behind a query is what allows you to create content that answers it properly and earns the engagement that signals value to search engines.

 Modern Search Requirements and User Expectations